 AN IMPECCABLE VEHICLE CALLS FOR AN IMPECCABLE FACILITY

 From the lobby to the manufacturing area, the work environment inside the factory is as much a part of the Lexus philosophy of pursuing perfection as the vehicles that are built there.
 Lighting and colors were coordinated by an interior designer in order to improve workability.
 The factory floor itself is kept clean by being constantly swept with small brooms and dustpans.
 Even the workers take part in creating an atmosphere conducive to perfection, by not wearing rings, watches, jeans with rivets or anything else that could cause even the slightest defect.

 A LEXUS NO MATTER WHERE IT’S BUILT

-Finally, at the end of its long journey, each newly assembled RX 330 built in Cambridge is subjected to the very rigorous testing you would expect of a company that strives for perfection.
+Finally, at the end of its long journey, each newly assembled RX 350 or RX 450h built in Cambridge is subjected to the very rigorous testing you would expect of a company that strives for perfection.
 Welds are tested for strength, wheels are tested for alignment and overall performance is tested using simulated weather conditions.
-Kaizen.
-It means continuous improvement.
-In the case of building the Lexus RX 330 in North America, it means making everybody involved an important part of the Passionate Pursuit of Perfection.
+Kaizen: It means continuous improvement.
+In the case of building the Lexus RX in Canada, it means making everybody involved an important part of the Passionate Pursuit of Perfection.